 The following can be beneficial, on their own or as ingredients:

 Many natural oils can help relieve dry skin on the face, without including harmful ingredients or chemicals.
-Coconut oil, for example, may help the skin stay smooth.
+Coconut oil, for example,

 However, not all oils are appropriate moisturizers.
-Olive oil, for one, could damage the skin's barrier, according to a 2013 study.
+Olive oil, for one, could damage the skin's barrier, according to a

 Also, adding too much oil to the skin could result in a breakout.
 Experiment to find the right amount.